manzoorali29/cot_sparql_generation/README.md

 ---
-date: '2024-07-04'
+date: '2024-08-14'
 title: 'Cross-Lingual Transfer Learning for Named Entity Recognition in Low-Resource Languages'
 type: 'Master'
-supervisor: dice:HamadaZahera dice:ManzoorAli
+supervisor: dice:HamadaZahera
 contact: dice:ManzoorAli
 ---

-## Overview

-This topic would investigate the effectiveness of cross-lingual transfer learning for performing Named Entity Recognition (NER) in low-resource languages.
-The thesis would involve pre-training a model on high-resource languages, and then fine-tuning it on annotated datasets of low-resource languages.
-Special attention would be given to the challenges of morphological complexity and the scarcity of annotated data in these languages.
-The research could also explore innovative data augmentation techniques and the use of unsupervised or semi-supervised methods to improve the availability of training data
+This topic investigates the effectiveness of cross-lingual transfer learning for Named Entity Recognition (NER) in low-resource languages.
+The research focuses on pre-training models on high-resource languages and fine-tuning them on limited annotated datasets of low-resource languages.
+Special attention is given to addressing the challenges of morphological complexity and data scarcity in these languages.
+The study builds upon existing research, such as [Wu and Dredze (2019)](https://aclanthology.org/D19-1077/), which demonstrated the effectiveness of mBERT in transferring knowledge to low-resource languages for NER tasks.
+Exploring techniques used in other sequence labeling tasks, such as [LOREM](https://dl.acm.org/doi/pdf/10.1145/3366423.3380252), for Named Entity Recognition (NER).

-For instance, Wu and Dredze (2019) demonstrated that mBERT, when fine-tuned on NER datasets from multiple high-resource languages, can effectively transfer knowledge to low-resource languages, achieving competitive results without the need for extensive annotated data in the target language.
-Similarly, the work by Rahimi, Li, and Cohn (2019) utilized cross-lingual word embeddings to enhance NER in low-resource languages, showing that shared multilingual representations can bridge the gap between languages.
-These studies underscore the potential of cross-lingual transfer learning as a powerful strategy for addressing the limitations faced by NER systems in low-resource languages, ultimately contributing to more inclusive and diverse natural language processing tools.
+## Key research objectives include:

+- Investigating state-of-the-art methods in cross-lingual NER
+- Developing novel approaches for knowledge transfer from high-resource to low-resource languages
+- Exploring innovative data augmentation techniques to generate labeled data for low-resource languages
+- Implementing and evaluating transfer learning approaches to surpass existing benchmarks
+- Investigating unsupervised and semi-supervised methods to improve training data availability

 ### Research Gaps